RoyElkabetz/CityLearn-MAD-CATS/README.md

 - The *reward* $R$ is a [local reward function](#local-utility-estimation) (cost function in our case) which we handcrafted to be globally consistent with the original CityLearn's utility.

-The goal here is to find a trajectory of battery's charge/discharge actions with minimal cost given a set of world predictions and then execute the single first or the first few actions from that trajectory, and then re-plan.
+The goal here is to find a trajectory of battery charge/discharge actions with minimal cost, given a set of environment predictions, execute the single first or the first few actions from that trajectory, and then re-plan.

 #### Timescales in the problem

 Before delving into further details, it is important to focus on the different timescales which motivated our solution.

-- Each action is taken for a time frame of 1 hour, and the environment is updated every hour, so this is the immediate timescale to predict and act upon.
+- Each action is taken for a time frame of $1$ hour, and the environment is updated every hour, so this is the immediate timescale to predict and act upon.

 - The basic operational timescale is the 24-hour cycle, which is the natural periodicity of the net consumption of the buildings, as  the generation peak occurs at about noon, and the consumption peak occurs during the evening.
-  This timescale is also the timescale of the electricity price, and the carbon intensity, which constitute the global utility terms.
+  This timescale is also the timescale of the electricity price and the carbon intensity, which constitute the global utility terms.

-The gap between these two timescales is the main challenge of the problem, and the reason why we are to use tree-search algorithms to find the optimal action for each building.
+The gap between these two timescales is the problem's main challenge and is why we are to use tree-search algorithms to find the optimal action for each building.

 - The long-term timescale is the whole year, which is the timescale of the data we have to train our decision-makers on.

-- Intermediate timescales, like the one-month used in the load factor utility term or the long drifting time of the weather are not considered in our solution, as they are not relevant to the immediate action of the agent.
+- Intermediate timescales, like the one-month used in the load factor utility term or the long drifting time of the weather, are not considered in our solution, as they are not relevant to the immediate action of the agent.

 ### Battery model

 We reverse-engineered the battery model from the `CityLearn` environment, and used it as the MDP's (Markov decision process) transition function for the planning as mentioned above.

-The key parameters of the model are the battery's capacity, the battery's charging and discharging efficiency, and the battery's nominal power.
-For a complete mathematical analysis of the battery model used in the CityLearn's environment see [battery model analysis](/battery/BATTERY.md).
+The key parameters of the model are the battery's capacity, charging/ discharging efficiency, and nominal power.
+For a complete mathematical analysis of the battery model used in the CityLearn's environment, see [battery model analysis](/battery/BATTERY.md).

 ### Local utility estimation

-The utility is a function of the net consumption ( $E$ ), that is only evaluated at the end of the year (episode).
+The utility is a function of the net consumption ( $E$ ), which is only evaluated at the end of the year (episode).
 However, the predictions and actions are made at each step, so we need to estimate the utility at each step.
-For this purpose, we use an instantaneous utility estimation, which is an approximation of the utility function.
+For this purpose, we use an instantaneous utility estimation approximating the original utility.

-To motivate the construction of the instantaneous utility function, we first observe the utility function as a function of the net consumption, as it is defined in the CityLearn 2022 challenge environment.
+To motivate the construction of the instantaneous utility function, we first observe it as it's defined in the CityLearn 2022 challenge environment.

 The utility is a weighted sum of four terms: